-GSM Services is trained to diagnose issues like this through preforming a blower door test, which quantifies these suspicions and shows whether or not the home is leaking too much air (and with it, bringing in too much dust).
+GSM Services's technicians are trained to diagnose issues like this by performing a blower door test, which quantifies these suspicions and shows whether or not the home is leaking too much air (and with it, bringing in too much dust).
 We can then show solutions that reduce issues like this, improving your indoor air quality.

 We would recommend checking the filter weekly at first to get a better idea of what your replacement timing should be.
-On a side note, I also recommend adding the filter change it to your calendar.
-Life is busy, time will go by quickly and this could end up costing you repair bills, lowering the efficiency of your system, and shortening the life of your equipment.
+We also recommend adding the filter change it to your calendar.
+Life is busy, time will go by quickly, and this could end up costing you repair bills, lowering the efficiency of your system, and shortening the life of your equipment.

 For more questions or more information feel free to give us a call anytime!
 (704) 864-0344

 GSM Services is offering a FREE Home Energy Audit right now (Reg $249) and can come out and look to see what is going on and offer your solutions.

 Most comfort systems cost $6,000 - $14,000.
 The initial large range depends on if you are only replacing the heating side of the system versus both the heating & cooling components.
 This range includes all the standard equipment, installation, permits, inspections, labor, electrical, basic accessories such as thermostat, etc.